DONATING TO THE COLLECTION

 GALLERY AT KEARNEY

 In December 2019 the Fresno Historical Society opened a Gallery Space on the first floor of the Servants Quarters at the Kearney Mansion Museum.
-The Galley features exhibitions that tell the story of our region through photographs and objects housed in the Society's archives and in conjunction with partner organizations from throughout Fresno County.
+The Gallery features exhibitions that tell the story of our region through photographs and objects housed in the Society's archives and in conjunction with partner organizations from throughout Fresno County.

 Exhibitions change quarterly.
 The Gallery is open for viewing as part of the Kearney Mansion Museum Tour on Fridays, Saturdays and Sunday from 1pm to 3pm.